 Shifting weather can also affect atmospheric pressure, though, so most altimeter apps will try to get the most current pressure data from a nearby meteorological station.
 This gives the app something to compare the pressure changes to.
 Barometer-based altitude measurements can still work without a data connection, but you may have to calibrate it manually.

 This iOS app comes with the standard altimeter, barometer, and compass, plus a pedometer and journey tracker so you can visualize your distance and altitude changes.
 There’s even an SOS feature that can automatically send someone your location in an emergency.
-It’s the trip tracking that sets this app apart, though, as a lot of iOS altimeters don’t come with that feature.
+It’s the trip tracking that sets this app apart, though, as many iOS altimeters don’t come with that feature.

 This app’s design makes you feel like you’re in an airplane cockpit, but you can’t argue with the rich data you get out of it.
-Altimeter Ler gives you a full readout of our location and environmental conditions, plus a variety of maps and good tracking features.
+Altimeter Ler (available on Android) gives you a full readout of your location and environmental conditions plus a variety of maps and good tracking features.
 It can calculate altitude based on both GPS and barometer readings and even tells you the estimated error of the GPS data you’re getting.
 It doesn’t have visualization tools to track your altitude changes or elevation data, but it comes with enough other features to make up for those shortfalls.

-EXA Tools’ altimeter for Android doesn’t provide a lot of extra data, but its interface is easy to read and its tracking feature might actually be one of the best on this list thanks to its nicely-presented altitude-change graph.
-It comes with a lot of ads (you can get rid of these by going premium), but they’re not unmanageable, and the app itself works well.
+EXA Tools’ altimeter for Android doesn’t provide a lot of extra data, but its interface is easy to read, and its tracking feature might actually be one of the best on this list thanks to its nicely-presented altitude-change graph.
+It comes with many ads (you can get rid of them by going premium), but they’re not unmanageable, and the app itself works well.

 Should I just get a real altimeter?

-If “Ain’t no mountain high enough” is less of a song lyric and more of a life motto for you, you might have your eye on a non-phone altimeter.
+If “ain’t no mountain high enough” is less of a song lyric and more of a life motto for you, you might have your eye on a non-phone altimeter.
 The good news is that this probably isn’t necessary if your phone has a decent GNSS chipset and a barometer, as tests have shown smartphones and altimeters to have roughly similar accuracy.
-If your phone is missing a barometer, though, you may get spottier results using location satellites alone, so either a hardware upgrade or a separate altimeter might be in order if you really care about accuracy.
+What you probably need, though, is a good GPS app and maybe one that can be used offline.